bobo-nums/ece445/notebooks/bowen/README.md

 # Bowen Worklog
 ## 2/7/22 - Work on proposal
 We met and worked on our project proposal.
-We found some components that could work for our sensors.
+We found some components that could work for our sensors and researched the difference between a photodiode and light dependent resistor.
+It seems that a light dependent resistor is cheaper, has a slower response, and is tuned to the visible spectrum.
+Since weather changes slowly, an LDR might be a bettery choice than a photodiode.

 - SEN-18364 humidity and temperature sensor
     - 2.2V - 5.5V